 Being monster hunters, the boys from Supernatural don't usually find out about a hunt unless someone has died already.
-But in one episode, "Home," the brothers go to the site before anyone dies, since Sam had a vision, making it the only Everybody Lives episode.
+But in one episode, "Home", the brothers go to the site before anyone dies, since Sam had a vision, making it the first Everybody Lives episode.
 A guy does get his arm ground up in a garbage disposal, though.

 Life On Mars has the one with Reg Cole taking people hostage and threatening to kill someone at 2:00.
 As Sam says, "Nobody dies today."

 The Unit with "Natural Selection."
 Mind you, much of said episode is a Flash Back to Bob Brown's selection process and the plot involves no combat at all.

 There was also the episode with the All Just a Dream ending, so after Jess returns to reality we see the "murder victim" alive and well.